cardano-foundation/cardano-dpp-standards/DPP-Blueprint-Cardano-v0.1.md

 ---

-#### Approach 1: CIP-68 Datum Update (Recommended Default)
+#### Approach 1: CIP-68 Datum Update / Inline Datum Update

-In this approach, the product identity remains stable using CIP-68 reference tokens, while metadata is updated through datum changes.
-The product is represented by a reference token paired with a user token (exact label prefixes to be defined in CIP-X).
+In this approach, the product identity remains stable while metadata is updated through datum changes.
+The product can be represented using CIP-68 reference token patterns (reference token paired with user token) or through a simplified inline datum update mechanism.

+> **Note on DPP-Specific Standard:** While CIP-68 provides a proven pattern for updateable tokens, it was designed primarily for NFTs and fungible tokens.
+For DPP-specific use cases, a future CIP may define a tailored inline datum update standard for product passports.
+This would maintain the benefits of stable product identity and updateable metadata without requiring full CIP-68 token pair semantics.
+Teams can implement inline datum updates using Plutus validators today, with formal standardization to follow.
+The exact label prefixes and token structure will be defined in the CIP.

 **Benefits:**
 - Stable product identity across all versions (asset name never changes)